JaswanthP6878/Druid-Push-Poc/README.md

 ```bash
 advertised.listeners = PLAINTEXT://192.168.1.21.9092
 ```
-> Here the IP address provided is of the machine that linux running the kafka and druid instance.
+> Here the IP address provided is of the linux machine running the kafka and druid instance.